adithya-n05/Elastic-Search-Notes/Notes/New notes set.md

 Note: The diagram represents a simplified overview of the versioning process in Elasticsearch and omits certain details for clarity.

 ### Optimistic Concurrency Control in Elasticsearch

-Sure!
-Here's a simplified explanation of how you can achieve optimistic concurrency control in Elasticsearch:

 #### What is Optimistic Concurrency Control?